Tracing the kinematics of the whole ram pressure stripped tails in ESO 137-001: Results

 To further explore the kinematic differences between the three split tails, we performed similar kernel density estimations as above for each of them.
 The results are shown in Fig.~\ref{fig:kde_tails_vel_starPA} and \ref{fig:kde_tails_dispersion_starPA}.
-Within $\sim$ 40 kpc, the three tails maintain distinctive velocities at $\sim-80$ km s$^{-1}$ to $\sim120$ km s$^{-1}$, which further clearly show the impact of the galactic rotation on the front part of the tails.
+Within $\sim$ 40 kpc, the three tails maintain distinctive velocities at $\sim-80$ km s$^{-1}$ to $\sim120$ km s$^{-1}$, which further clearly shows the impact of the galactic rotation on the front part of the tails.
 Beyond the distance of $\sim40$ kpc, the median velocity of ionized gas in different tails becomes about the same, indicating the disappearance of the velocity gradient.
-The median velocity dispersion of ionized gas in different tails presents a similar behaviour as that in Fig.~\ref{fig:kde_regions_starPA}, further supporting the enhanced degree of turbulence from the galaxy disk to $\sim20$ kpc along the stripped tails.
+The median velocity dispersion of ionized gas in different tails presents a similar behaviour as that in Fig.~\ref{fig:kde_regions_starPA}, further supporting the enhanced degree of turbulence from the galaxy disc to $\sim20$ kpc along the stripped tails.
 In addition, the spreads of the velocity and velocity dispersion of the ionized gas are also comparable in different tails.
 These results suggest that the general kinematic states of the ionized gas in three split tails are probably similar, except for the pattern of the velocity gradient across them.
 Note that different calculations of the distance and the direction of regions do not significantly affect the results of the above kernel density estimations.
-We have performed these analyses based on the distance to the galaxy center/major axis or adopted the regions with the direction perpendicular to the extension direction of the stripped tails.
+We have performed these analyses based on different definitions of the distance (e.g., the distance to the galaxy centre/major axis) or different directions of the regions (e.g., the major axes of the regions perpendicular to the extension direction of the stripped tails).
 The general kinematic behaviours of the ionized gas are similar to the above one in each case.